 At first, my weekly essay and précis tasks were difficult.
 For example, I had to write a précis on Childe Harold, a poem by Byron, and an essay on whether legal immunity for certain individuals can be justified.
 According to the type of homework, I had to carry out research on the Internet by both listening to and reading materials related to the subject.

 Although I was still a student, I understood that even after six years I had another chance to try again.
-So I applied for the job I didn't get and under the same conditions.
+So, I applied for the job I didn't get and under the same conditions.
 This time, I told myself "Don't mess it up again, just answer all the questions".
-This is what Alexander and Mia taught me.
+This is what my tutor taught me.
 That is, first think and then write.
 I would answer all questions in the same way as I write my essays and précis.

 When I returned for interview, I was both hopeful and doubtful, because many people were applying for the same job.
 After a few days a man telephoned and informed me that I had the job.
 My dream had come true!

 Now I understand why the previous courses hadn't helped me.
-First, no one had taught me how to think in the way that Alexander and Mia do.
-As Mia pointed out, it's so important to learn how to think.
+First, no one had taught me how to think in the way that my tutor does.
+As he pointed out, it's so important to learn how to think.
 Once one has the hang of thinking, the rest follows.

 It doesn't matter what you need to learn; once you know how to think, you can learn almost anything when you put your mind to it.
 Secondly, I think tuition is a very hard job, but to be both teacher and friend is much harder.